Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Efficient kernel tests using incomplete -statistics

 (ii) Fix $R>0$ and $s>0$, and consider the bandwidths $\lambda_i^* \coloneqq (N/L)^{2/(4s+d)}$ for $i=1,\dots,d$.
 For MMD and HSIC, the uniform separation rate of $\Delta_\alpha^{\lambda^*}$ over the Sobolev ball $\mathcal{S}_d^s(R)$ is (up to a constant)

 \end{theorem} The proof of \Cref{theo:fixed} relies on the variance and quantile bounds presented in \Cref{lem:varbound,lem:Uincbound}, and also uses results of \citet{albert2019adaptive} and \citet{schrab2021mmd,schrab2022ksd} on complete $U$-statistics.
 The details can be found in \Cref{proof:fixed}.
-The power condition in \Cref{theo:fixed} corresponds to a variance-bias decomposition; for large bandwidths the bias term (first term) dominates, while for small bandwidths the variance term (second term which also controls the quantile) dominates.
-We recall that the minimax (i.e.~optimal) rate over the Sobolev ball $\Sb$ is $(1/N)^{2s/(4s+d)}$ for the two-sample \citep[Theorem 5 (ii)]{li2019optimality} and independence \citep[Theorem 4]{albert2019adaptive} problems.
-We highlight that the rate for our incomplete $U$-statistic test has the same dependence in the exponent as the minimax rate; that is
+The power condition in \Cref{theo:fixed} (i) corresponds to a variance-bias decomposition; for large bandwidths the bias term (first term) dominates, while for small bandwidths the variance term (second term which also controls the quantile) dominates.
+While the power guarantees of \Cref{theo:fixed} hold for any design (either deterministic or uniformly random without replacement) of fixed size $L$, the choice of design still influences the performance of the test in practice.
+The variance (but not its upper bound) depends on the choice of design; certain choices lead to minimum variance of the incomplete $U$-statistic \citep[Section 4.3.2]{lee1990ustatistic}.

-where we recall that $L\leq N^2$ is the design size and $N$ is the sample size.
-We reach the following conclusions.